 Applicants who are not eligible for the 25% TIS Scholarship will be assessed for eligibility for scholarships and discounts, if applicable.
 Please refer to International Scholarships for more information on scholarship requirements.

-There is no opening or closing dates for the majority of our programs (with the exception of the Bachelor of Medicine & Bachelor of Surgery (MBBS), Graduate Diploma in Legal Practice and Master of Psychology (Clinical)).
+There is no opening or closing dates for the majority of our programs (with the exception of the Bachelor of Medical Science and Doctor of Medicine, Graduate Diploma in Legal Practice and Master of Psychology (Clinical)).
 Refer to the Application Closing Dates on the International Future Students web page for application closing dates and upcoming Offer rounds via: Application Closing Dates

 Study Abroad and Exchange international students undertaking short-term academic studies for a 6 or 12 month period at the University are not eligible to receive any international student scholarship or bursary.